Leveraging Symmetry in RL-based Legged Locomotion Control: Results

 \subsubsection{Discussion}

 The intricacies of real-world applications often reveal that environments are not perfectly symmetric MDPs.
 Discrepancies such as uneven robot mass distribution and variance in actuator dynamics introduce inherent asymmetries in the robot's dynamics.
-Our findings indicate that in loco-manipulation tasks, where task-space symmetry dominates, the asymmetry introduced by the robot's intrinsic properties is negligible compared to the overarching symmetry within the task space.
-In this case, policies with hard symmetry constraints, (e.g., \gls{PPOsymm} policy), excel in real-world task as well.
-However, in bipedal walking tasks, which rely almost entirely on robot symmetry, we observed that \gls{PPOsymm} is more susceptible to distribution shifts compared to methods without hard constraints (e.g., \gls{PPOaug}).
+Our findings suggest that in loco-manipulation tasks, where task-space symmetry dominates, the robot's intrinsic asymmetries are negligible for the overall MDP, allowing hard symmetry constraints (e.g., \gls{PPOsymm}) to excel in real-world scenarios.
+However, in bipedal walking tasks which consist of almost entirely intrinsic symmetry, we observed that \gls{PPOsymm} is more vulnerable to distribution shifts compared to methods without hard constraints (e.g., \gls{PPOaug}).
 By allowing natural adaptation to the robot's asymmetries during training, \gls{PPOaug} demonstrates enhanced robustness against such imperfect symmetry.
 This aligns with prior work~\cite{mittal2024symmetry}, suggesting that the choice between \gls{PPOaug} and \gls{PPOsymm} should be tailored to the specific nuances of the problem.